Stardew Valley: Critical reception

-Reassessment
+Retrospective reception

-Eight years after Polygon’s original review, Carli Velocci highlights Stardew Valley’s enduring popularity and continued relevance.
-She states that it still resonates with players and continues to grow without compromising its original charm.
-After the release of the 1.6 update, Shailyn Cotten of IGN gave the game a perfect score, writing that the game's "eight years of updates have grown Stardew Valley into a modern classic."
+Stardew Valley has been claimed to be one of the greatest video games of all time.
+(Note: Attributed to multiple references:) Eight years after its original review, Polygon highlighted Stardew Valleys enduring popularity and continued relevance, noting that it still resonates with players and continues to grow without compromising its original charm.
+In a 2018 reassessment, IGN raised their original score, with Miranda Sanchez noting that updates since launch have added new items, objectives, and events.
+These updates improved accessibility for newcomers and provided fresh challenges for veteran players, while the multiplayer mode further enriched the experience.
+Following the release of the 1.6 update, IGN gave the game a perfect score, with Shailyn Cotten writing that the eight years of updates had transformed Stardew Valley into a modern classic.

 Sales

 Stardew Valley sold roughly 425,000 copies across Steam and GOG.com in its first two weeks, and more than a million within two months.
 Valve reported that Stardew Valley was in the top 24 revenue-generating games on Steam during 2016.
 Journalists noted that the gaming community had shown support for Barone and his game.
 While some players obtained the game illegally, many of them were impressed and indicated they planned to buy it.
 Others offered to help cover the cost for players who could not afford it.

 By the end of 2017, Stardew Valley had sold more than 3.5 million copies across all platforms.
 The game became the most downloaded title on the Nintendo Switch for 2017, despite launching on the platform in October.
 Following its mobile launch in October 2018, Sensor Tower estimated that the game generated more than US$1 million in revenue within its first three weeks on the Apple App Store.
-By December 2024, Stardew Valley had sold over 41 million copies, 26 million of which were on PC and 7.9 million on Nintendo Switch.
+By February 2026, Stardew Valley had sold over 50 million copies, 26 million of which were on PC and 7.9 million on Nintendo Switch.

 Accolades

-Stardew Valley won the Breakthrough Award at the 2016 Golden Joystick Awards, in addition to receiving two other nominations.
-At the 13th British Academy Games Awards, the game was nominated as Best Game.
-It received further nominations as Best Debut at the Game Developers Choice Awards and Best Independent Game at The Game Awards.
-At SXSW Gaming Awards, it was nominated as Most Promising New Intellectual Property.
-It further was nominated for the Seumas McNally Grand Prize at the Independent Games Festival.
+Stardew Valley received three nominations at the 2016 Golden Joystick Awards, winning the Breakthrough Award.
+At the 13th British Academy Games Awards, the game was nominated for Best Game.
+It received further nominations for Best Debut at the Game Developers Choice Awards and Best Independent Game at The Game Awards.At the SXSW Gaming Awards, it was nominated for Most Promising New Intellectual Property.
+It was further nominated for the Seumas McNally Grand Prize at the Independent Games Festival.
+At The Steam Awards, it received five nominations across multiple years between 2016 and 2024, winning once.
+(Note: Attributed to multiple references:)

-Several Publications have placed Stardew Valley in their year-end lists, including The Guardian (5th), Paste (8th), Polygon (8th), Slant Magazine (25th) and The Verge.
-Game Informer awarded the game as Best Simulation Game of 2016.
-In 2024, the game received the Best Ongoing Game award by PC Gamer.
-Gamesindustry.biz featured it as one of their Games of the Year in 2024.
+Several Publications placed Stardew Valley on their year-end lists, including The Guardian (5th), Paste (8th), Polygon (8th), Slant Magazine (25th) and The Verge.
+Game Informer named the game as Best Simulation Game of 2016.
+In 2024, it received the Best Ongoing Game award by PC Gamer.
+That same year, Gamesindustry.biz featured it as one of their Games of the Year.